 Taking The Financial Sting Out Of Divorce

-In today’s world, one in two or three people will get divorced, and the financial blow (never mind the emotional costs) on one or both partners often lingers years after the final decree of divorce has been issued.
+In today’s world, one in two or three people will get divorced.
+And the financial blow (never mind the emotional costs) on one or both partners often lingers years after the final decree of divorce has been issued.
 Knowing how to protect yourself against ever rising (and often needless) costs can make your divorce less painful and a whole lot less expensive.
-But is it possible to come out of a divorce fairly unscathed financially?
+But is it possible to come out of it fairly unscathed financially?

-Life-coach and professional Motivational Speaker, Godfrey Madanhire, cautions that both the loss of your partner as well as the emotional distress often accompanying a divorce can have dire consequences for your finances with many divorcees being forced into reckless lending schemes to keep head above water.
+Life-coach and professional Motivational Speaker, Godfrey Madanhire, cautions that both the loss of your partner as well as the emotional distress often accompanying a divorce can have dire consequences for your finances.
+Many divorcees are forced into reckless lending schemes to keep head above water.
 Recent research carried out by Professor Stephen Jenkins (Chair of the Council of International Association for Research on Income and Wealth and Director of the Institute for Social and Economic Research) shows that in the UK women became poorer following a divorce (often for many years afterwards) whilst men’s wealth increased.

 The long and short of it is that unless you’re a movie star or extremely wealthy, your economic level will decrease after a divorce.
 If you don’t want to face debt consolidation loans further down the line to rid yourself of unwanted debt it is up to you to make sound financial decisions, embrace a reduced lifestyle, find your own happiness, and a new life that is hopefully more fulfilling than the last in every possible way.